Start of Main Content

 Volume VII: Camps for Foreign Forced Laborers

-This volume consists of two parts.
-A print volume addresses the basic features of the Nazi forced labor program.
-It examines the various state and private institutions operating forced labor camps and documents the experiences and fates of different inmate groups over the course of the war.
+This volume consists of two parts: a narrative volume and a database.
+The narrative volume consists of 60 overview essays that address the basic features of the Nazi forced labor program; examine the various state and private institutions operating forced labor camps; and document the demographics, experiences, and fates of different inmate groups over the course of the war.

 General editor: Alexandra Lohse Editor: Henning Borggräfe

-A database currently under development will function as an electronic companion to the print volume.
-Upon completion, it will document basic features of the individual forced labor camps (estimated total more than 35,000) and serve as a research tool into this vast camp network.
+The print volume will be accompanied by a database documenting the basic features of the individual forced labor camps (estimated total of more than 38,000) and serving as a research tool for this vast camp network.

 Thanking our Donors